MehdiRaash/what-How-is-Web-Worker/README.md

 - Data is sent between workers and the main thread via a system of messages — both sides send their messages using the `postMessage()` method, and respond to messages via the onmessage event handler (the message is contained within the Message event's data attribute.)
 The data is copied rather than shared.

 ### Dedicated workers

+A dedicated worker is only accessible by the script that called it.